keller-mark/question-to-column/README.md

 # question-to-column

-Interactive table [widget](https://github.com/manzt/anywidget) where rows correspond to scientific papers (from a Zotero collection) and columns correspond to questions.
+Create a table where rows correspond to scientific papers (from a Zotero collection) and columns correspond to questions.
-Convert each question into a column using a [local lanaguage model](https://github.com/ollama/ollama).
+Parse each paper PDF and obtain the values for each column by asking a local lanaguage model.

 ```sh
 export ZOTERO_API_KEY='something' # TODO: make optional